Architectural Discovery in the Outer Hebrides.

 An Lanntair and The Western Isles Architecture Group have come together to create and deliver this dynamic and innovative architecture project throughout the Outer Hebrides as part of the 2016 Festival of Architecture.
 The project is supported by HIE and CNES along a number of other funders, including Tighean Innse Gall, The Royal Institute of Scottish Architects and The Big Lottery Fund Awards for All.
 This project aims to include as many people as possible and provide an opportunity to educate various communities about the impact of their own built environment.
 The main aim of the project is to encourage children and adults alike to learn about their own built environment and to educate communities about local architecture and design.

-Vote for your favourite building to be part of the Lighting Project – In August we asked the public to vote for their favourite building from a short list compiled by local architects.
+These buildings were chosen from a public vote for their favourite building from a short list compiled by local architects.
 We had over 500 votes and the the selected winners are:

 – The Boatman’s Tower, Stornoway Isle of Lewis – Built in the grounds of Charles Wilson’s Tudor Gothic Lews Castle (1847-51).
 The boatman ferried people to Stornoway and the boatman’s tower housed his family.